bfurman777/ofGeneticAlgorithm/DEVELOPMENT.md

 4/14/19:
-- After reimporting the project **4** times, and rearranging the filesystem, I fixed the linking error between ofxBox2D and the local project.
+- After reimporting the project 4 times, and rearranging the filesystem, I fixed the linking error between ofxBox2D and the local project.
 It turns out importing the project through projectGenerator moves files out of the src directory.
 These files needed to be moved back manually.

 4/13/19:
-- I'm having problems linking ofxBox2D to the local project: the project doesn't recognize imported openframeworks, source or addon folders
+- I'm having problems linking ofxBox2D to the local project: the project doesn't recognize imported openframeworks, src or addon folders.
+I tried using the projectGenerator, moving the files manually, and copy-pasting files from a working project.

 4/9/19:
 - Ran a ball-gravity physics simulation in C++